Kptainflintt/EphemeralSSH/README.md

 - Use /etc/ssh/revoked_keys to store revoked one
 - Execute every day at 3 AM the script to revoke
 - Use ecdsa 512 keys
-- Use username from client : If you want to use an existing user on the server explicitly, you MUST modify the entry in the app.py file !!!

 ### Server side